A Complete Guide to Visiting Lopburi Sunflower Fields from Bangkok

 Where is Lopburi?

-Whenever I saw beautiful photos of flower fields on Instagram, they were almost always taken in Europe — from the purple dreaminess of lavender fields in France to the explosive colors of tulip fields in the Netherlands… I almost thought that flower fields only existed in Europe.
+Whenever I saw beautiful photos of flower fields on Instagram, they were almost always taken in Europe — from the vast purple fields of lavender in France to the explosive colors of rows and rows of tulips in the Netherlands… I almost thought that flower fields only existed in Europe.
 Or at least, in countries where it’s not summer all year long.

 It’s easy to go to Lopburi by train from Bangkok, as there are 16 trains serving this route every day.
 The earliest one departs from Bangkok at 4.20 am and the last one is at 10 pm.
 Fares can vary greatly.
 For example, a third-class ticket on the Ordinary train costs only 28 baht while the Special Express costs 374 baht per person.